OzgunBu/EDGAR/ozgun-repo/README.md

 My program expects two input files (See the section, "Repo directory structure", for details on where these files should be located):

-* `log.csv`: EDGAR weblog data
+* `log.csv`: EDGAR weblog data inside `./input`
-* `inactivity_period.txt`: Holds a single value denoting the period of inactivity that should be used to identify when a user session is over
+* `inactivity_period.txt`: Holds a single value denoting the period of inactivity that should be used to identify when a user session is over, file should be inside `./input`

-It creates one output file:
+It creates one output file inside `./output`:
 * `sessionization.txt`